rjsloan/getdata-012-CourseProject/codebook.md

 <H5>THE DATASETS</H5>
 <ul>
 <li>
-alldata.txt - one large dataframe from the test and training data
+alldata.txt - one large dataframe from all the test and training data untouched
 <ul>
 <li>
 Rows: 10299